ScheduleOnce provides two options for controlling the number of sessions submitted per booking:

 - All sessions booked in a Session package must be made for one specific Event type or Booking page.
 Splitting sessions between Booking pages and Event types is not possible.
 When you're using multiple Event types or Booking pages, you need to define the Session package setting for each Event type and Booking page.

 - Session packages won't work with Pooled availability.

 - Session packages won't work with any limitation on the number of bookings per day or the number of bookings per week.
 It can only work with unlimited bookings per day or week and vice versa.
 Learn more about conflicting settings when using Session packages

 - When the Customer opens and saves an ICS file, it creates a series of calendar events for their personal calendar.
 Each calendar event is independent and has a single time and Cancel/Reschedule link.

-- If you're using Zoom, GoToMeeting, or WebEx for web conferencing, each session includes its unique web conferencing details:
+- If you're using Zoom, GoToMeeting, or Webex Meetings for web conferencing, each session includes its unique web conferencing details:

 - All Customer emails, including confirmation, cancellation, and reschedule emails, include a Conferencing info link next to each selected time.
 When the Customer clicks on the link, the scheduling confirmation page opens as if a single booking was made, displaying the full booking details including web conferencing information.